MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 ## Package location

 Packages for all supported versions of Linux can be found at [packages.microsoft.com](https://packages.microsoft.com).
-The base file name is microsoft-mlserver-all-9.2.1.<ext> with different file extensions based on the package manager of the target platform.
+The base file name is microsoft-mlserver-all-9.2.1.*ext* with different file extensions (.rpm, .deb) based on the package manager of the target platform.

 ## Step 1: Download